Previous Project Next Project

 100TH ANNIVERSARY OF THE HALIFAX EXPLOSION

-The halifax explosion is an event that is forever etched in the minds of all haligonians, many of whom first learned about this epic disaster in grade school.
-Anyone who has lived in halifax for any amount of time is familiar with the event, as are the people of boston, who sent aid in the aftermath.
-Bostonians are reminded of this every year when nova scotia sends the city’s giant christmas tree as a thank-you to the people of boston.
-Our design team is honoured to help commemorate this event which has played such a profound role in the history of our city.
+The Halifax explosion is an event that is forever etched in the minds of all haligonians, many of whom first learned about this epic disaster in grade school.
+Anyone who has lived in Halifax for any amount of time is familiar with the event, as are the people of Boston, who sent aid in the aftermath.
+Bostonians are reminded of this every year when Nova Scotia sends the city’s giant Christmas tree as a thank-you to the people of Boston.
+Our design team is honored to help commemorate this event which has played such a profound role in the history of our city.

 We see the challenges of stamp design mirror many of the considerations for designing a poster or a book cover.
 In these cases, the designer is limited to a single “window” which must somehow visually convey the essence of a story or event in a way which is succinct, yet engaging.